ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 ### Getting information on issues

-To get information on issues for **endpoints** under a report, run
+[This example](https://github.com/ARGOeu/argo-mon-library/blob/main/examples/get_issues.py) prints out information on issues of endpoints or metrics, for a specific report.

+#### Running the example in the terminal (Bash)

+To test it, you may run the example against the development instance of the service by navigating to the installation's `examples` folder and executing

 ```bash
 python3 ./examples/get_issues.py --host api.devel.mon.argo.grnet.gr --api-key ~/mon.key -f --report REPORTNAME --date YYYY-MM-DD --status STATUS
 ```

 where `date` may be an optionally provided date in order to receive historic information (if omitted, defaults to live issues), and `status` is an optional criticality filter (CRITICAL, WARNING, etc.).
-To get information on issues for a service group's **metrics** instead, use the `--metrics` flag, followed by a `--group <GROUPNAME>` parameter, to set the service group.
+To get information on issues for a service group's **metrics** instead of endpoints, use the `--metrics` flag, followed by a `--group <GROUPNAME>` parameter, to set the service group.

 When getting information on endpoint issues, **details** about metric results may be obtained by employing the `--details <any|ENDPOINT>` parameter.
 A specific metric may be requested by using the `--metric <METRIC>` flag, or a specific point in time within the day specified by `--date <YYYY-MM-DD>` may be requested by adding the `--timestamp <YYYY-MM-DDTHH:mm:ssZ>` parameter, where the timestamp value must be provided in Zulu format.

+#### Python code rundown

-The following snippet from the example:
+The following Python code snippet from the example:

 - initializes a connection to the API, using a tenant API key (`mon = ArgoMonitoringService…`)
 - calls `mon.period` to define a reporting period which will apply to subsequent calls
 - calls `mon.issues.by_metric` or `mon.issues.by_endpoint` to fetch issues for metric or endpoints, respectively